New York's abortion shield laws in the crosshairs after Louisiana seeks doctor's extradition

 "I will never under any circumstances turn this doctor over to the state of Louisiana under any extradition request," Hochul previously said in a video posted to social media.
 "I will do everything I can to protect this doctor and allow her to continue the work that she's doing that is so essential."

-Carpenter was previously sued by the attorney general of Texas for allegations of sending abortion pills to the state, though that case did not involve criminal charges.
+Carpenter was previously sued by the attorney general of Texas for allegations of sending abortion pills there, though that case did not involve criminal charges.

-After the indictment, Hochul signed additional legislation enabling physicians to ask pharmacies to print their practices on the prescription label and withhold their individual names.
+After the indictment, Hochul signed additional legislation enabling physicians to ask pharmacies to print their practices on the prescription label while withholding their individual names.